ThomasJScott3/Real-Estate-Ownership-Token/README.md

 ### Conclusion

 In conclusion, this token is a major step towards advancing the state of the art for real estate transactions.
 One area that was unforeseen at the outset was the ability to host images of the actual house on IPFS (interplanetary file system).
 Not only did this allow our listings to be protected from malicious actors pretending to sell our property, by not allowing a copy of the same image uploaded onto IPFS, but a new hash will be generated when any of our clients make a change to their house and require us to update the pictures with a new version.
 In this vein, the path is now open to address possible issues of title theft.
-Title theft takes place when a malicious actor fraudulently transfers a property’s deed to another person (usually their own).
-The malicious actor can then refinance a mortgage, cash out the legal owner’s equity and [!walk away with the proceeds] (https://www.experian.com/blogs/ask-experian/what-is-home-title-fraud/).
+Title theft takes place when a malicious actor [fraudulently transfers a property’s deed from the legal owner to another person](https://www.experian.com/blogs/ask-experian/what-is-home-title-fraud/).
+The malicious actor can then refinance a mortgage, cash out the legal owner’s equity and walk away with the proceeds.
 By hashing these transactions, we have taken a crucial first step in countering this alarming trend and securing real estate transactions with the tremendous power of blockchain.